 What If You Move or Sell the Property?

 In the future, you may decide to move.
-Upon moving from your property, the new owners must be made aware of the cemetery.
+If you decide to move from your property, the future buyers must be made aware of the cemetery.

-The deed to the property must contain a description of it.
+The deed to the property usually must contain a description of it and the use of the site.
 If you don’t let them know about any graves, there could be legal repercussions.

 It’s nice to know that we all have the option of a home burial.
 It is never too soon to start planning for your final resting place.